deadlyvipers/dojo_rules/dojo_rules.md

-Everyone should read the rules and refer to the original repo [https://github.com/deadlyvipers]
+All members should read the rules

+Refer to the original repo [https://github.com/deadlyvipers]

 Dojo Rules
 ==========